 Only Use Seasoned Firewood for Winter Fire Safety

 When using your fireplace this winter, don’t burn pressure-treated or painted wood.
 These types of wood release chemicals into your home’s air, affecting the indoor air quality.
-“Green” or fresh wood produces more smoke when it burns, leading to creosote build-up in the chimney.
+“Green” or fresh wood produces more smoke when it burns, leading to more creosote accumulating in the chimney.
 Dry, seasoned hardwood is the only type of wood you should burn in a fireplace.

 Clean the Chimney